-Parties – Birthdays, hanging out with friends, and end of sports-season gatherings can all lead to the consumption of large quantities of unhealthy foods.
+Birthdays, hanging out with friends, and end of sports-season gatherings can all lead to the consumption of large quantities of unhealthy foods.
 Try to help your teen remember to eat a balanced meal before attending such events.
 Share with them the MyPlate guidelines so that they have an idea of how their plate should look for optimal health.
-If the party offerings include fruits and vegetables, have them plate and eat those first to help promote fullness and keep them satisfied with less of the other party food.
+If the party offerings include fruits and vegetables, have them plate them first, and make it the first part of their meal to help promote fullness and keep them satisfied with less of the other party food.
 If they are having pizza, remind them to enjoy it with their favorite vegetable toppings.
 If the only offerings are pepperoni pizza and soda, remind them to balance this meal out with their other meals throughout the day.
 It’s okay to splurge when most of your choices are healthful ones.

 We help grow healthy kids, families and communities to create healthier generations!Learn More